airbytehq/airbyte/airbyte-integrations/connectors/source-opensearch/README.md

-# Source Opensearch
+# Source OpenSearch

-This is the repository for the Opensearch source connector in Java.
+This is the repository for the OpenSearch source connector in Java.
 For information about how to use this connector within Airbyte, see [the User Documentation](https://docs.airbyte.com/integrations/sources/opensearch).

 ## Local development